minho42/blog/public/posts/why-i-switched-from-django-to-nodejs/index.md

 - faster/auto server reloading vs slow/manual
 - got used to javascript: overcame the hurdle of callbacks, brackets

-### why I wnat to go back to django
+### why I want to go back to django

 - **miss django ORM**
 - love python
 - felt much more productive when using django
-- debugging seems straighforward with django
+- debugging seems straightforward with django
 - feels more secure